Doing Work Beyond the Game

 You might part ways with your publisher, and thus no expansion is possible.
 You might not want to do an expansion.
 You might want to work on something new.
 You might have left game design behind entirely.

 If you do get to do an expansion, you'll be a better game designer by then, and there will be huge amounts of community feedback.
-Any pre-existing plans you made will be obsolete.
+Any pre-existing plans you made will become obsolete.

 Even if an expansion does eventuate, and you make it, most people will play your game without it.